The number of chronically homeless individuals identified in Chatham County during the 2020 point-in-time count.

 The number of homeless individuals (unduplicated) served by the Continuum of Care partners in 2020.

-The number of homeless veterans living in Chatham County, currently 1 out of every 17 homeless in Chatham County are Veterans.
+The number of homeless veterans living in Chatham County.

 The number of unregulated homeless camps that are currently active within Chatham County.

 In Georgia, a person is considered homeless if they do not have access to traditional or permanent housing that is safe, sanitary, decent, and affordable.
 Individuals and families who are living on the streets or in homeless camps, shelters, motels, or their vehicles are all considered homeless.

 Chatham County has the 2nd highest rate of homelessness in Georgia.
 Our 2018 count identified 1,009 homeless individuals.
 This count does not include more than 800 students enrolled in the Savannah Chatham Public School System who are experiencing homelessness.

 There are many reasons a person or family may experience homelessness, including low-wage jobs, high housing costs, job loss, domestic violence, physical or mental disabilities, substance abuse, death of a family member, family break-up, or catastrophic illness.